npm/pivotal-ui/README.md

 # Using Pivotal UI on your project

-The prefered way to consume Pivotal UI is through NPM, even for Rails projects.
-Using NPM to install PUI will ensure proper dependency management on your project.
+The prefered way to consume Pivotal UI is through npm.
+Using npm to install PUI will ensure proper dependency management on your project.

 1. Run `npm init` if you don't have a package.json file already.